 4. Practise, practise, then practise again

-In a way, the best part about interview questions based around a self-introduction is the fact that you know it will come up in every interview.
+In a way, the best part about interview questions based on self-introduction is that you know it will come up in every interview.
 This also means that you have more than enough opportunities to prepare for it.
 Preparation also allows your answer to come across as less rehearsed and more relaxed.
-Treat this as a presentation of sorts, which most of us have had to give more than once throughout our careers.
+It would help if you treated this as a presentation.

-Of course, if recording an audio or video of yourself is intimidating and strange — and it can be very strange indeed to hear your own voice — grab a friend or family member who will be able to give you pointers and feedback.
-If your self-introduction bores even them, it is most definitely not going to impress an interviewer.
+Of course, if recording an audio or video of yourself is intimidating and strange — and it can be bizarre indeed to hear your voice — grab a friend or family member who will be able to give you pointers and feedback.